kristinmlee/census_data/censusData.md

     #some columns are complete (like age, education, wage_per_hour) and these seem like good variables to use to build models

-    ##for complete columns, create visualizations to see if there's patterns related to income_level
+### B. For complete columns, create visualizations to see if there's patterns related to income\_level

     #get variables with no missing data
     completeCol = which(numMissingPerCol == 0)